solana-labs/solana/docs/src/developing/runtime-facilities/zk-token-proof.md

 Alternatively, a proof instruction can be executed to produce a context state account.
-In this case, the context data associated with a proof instruction persists even after the a transaction containing the proof instruction is finished with its execution.
+In this case, the context data associated with a proof instruction persists even after the transaction containing the proof instruction is finished with its execution.
 The creation of context state accounts can be useful in settings where ZK proofs are required from PDAs or when proof data is too large to fit inside a single transaction.

 ## Proof Instructions

 The ZK Token proof program supports the following list of zero-knowledge proofs.

 #### Proofs on ElGamal encryption